-MEETING RESOLUTION COMMENT Completion Date Officer Responsible a. the following resolutions from the 2022 WALGA Annual General Meeting be noted: 3.11 WALGA Best Practice Governance Review - Principles That: 1.
+MEETING RESOLUTION COMMENT Completion Date Officer Responsible MEETING containment laws for the whole state of Western Australia.
+3. the following resolutions from the 2022 WALGA Annual General Meeting be noted: 3.11 WALGA Best Practice Governance Review - Principles That: 1.
 The update on the Best Practice Governance Review project be noted, and 2.
 The principles to inform WALGA's future governance model, as follows and as per the attached Principles document, be endorsed: a.
 Representative - WALGA unites and represents the entire Local Government sector in WA and understands the diverse nature and needs of members, regional communities and economies. b.
 Responsive - WALGA is an agile association which acts quickly to respond to the needs of members and stakeholders. c.
-Results Oriented - WALGA dedicates resources and efforts to secure the best outcomes for Local Government and supports the delivery of high-quality projects, programs and services.
+Results Oriented - WALGA dedicates resources and efforts to secure the best outcomes for Local Government and supports the COMMENT Officer Responsible delivery of high-quality projects, programs and services.
 3.12.2 Mandatory Superannuation for Elected Members in Band 1 and 2 Councils That this meeting supports requesting WALGA to advocate for the Local Government reforms to include mandatory superannuation for elected members of Band 1 and Band 2 Councils and supports the optional payment of superannuation for Band 3 and 4 Councils.
 RESOLUTION 394.8/2022